-Review by Grievance Officer: The grievance officer shall read the complaint and determine whether the complaint's allegations warrant implementing the remainder of the procedures outlined below.
+The grievance officer shall read the complaint, all relevant records or other factual information, and all University policies and procedures as may be necessary to determine whether the complainant's allegations warrant implementing the remainder of the procedures outlined below.
 If, for example, the allegations in the complaint, even if true, would not constitute a violation of a University policy, procedure, or norm, then the grievance officer should inform the student in writing that the student's allegations are not subject to the grievance process.

-If the grievance officer determines that the allegations in the complaint so warrant further investigation and consideration, then the grievance officer shall forward a copy of the complaint to the person against whom the complaint is made ("respondent") and, if discrimination is alleged, the University equal opportunity officer.
-This shall be done as soon as reasonably possible, but in no event later than 21 calendar days after the grievance officer receives the written complaint.
-The grievance officer shall forward the complaint to the respondent via certified U.S. mail.
+If the grievance officer determines that the allegations in the complaint do warrant further investigation and consideration, then the grievance officer shall forward, via certified U.S. mail, notice of the complaint and its substantive allegations to the person against whom the complaint is made ("respondent") and, if discrimination, harassment, or sexual misconduct is alleged, the University equal employment officer and/or applicable Title IX coordinator.
+This shall be done as soon as possible, but in no event later than 21 calendar days after the grievance officer receives the written complaint.